-Richmond Oysters as you may guess, is all about oysters.
+Richmond Oysters as you may guess is all about oysters.
 Inside this Church Street institution, you'll find oysters from all around Australia including Pacific variations from Coffin Bay, St Helens, Bruny Island as well as Sydney rock and Angasi.
 You can add whatever sauce or dressing you'd like to them and even opt for natural or cooked.
 There's also a slew of different quality cuts of fish, and Greek-influenced dishes from a grilled saganaki, king prawns, calamari, and octopus.

 Oakleigh Fish & Chippery

 With 33 years on the board, Oakleigh Fish & Chippery certainly knows how to put together an A-grade fish and chip pack.
 Positioned up on the corner of Chester Street away from the bustle of Eaton Mall the team has seriously honed their fish and chip frying craft.
 Pickup your order in the classic (mock) newspaper and you'll feel like you've gone back in time.
 Also worth nabbing a couple jam doughnuts while you're there.